Github-Workflow-Test-Org/vulnado-break/README.md

 # Vulnado - Intentionally Vulnerable Java Application -invokes scan 16

-This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.
+This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.d

 ## Up and running 1 g s